ziapeltagames/lavender-hack/docs/CORE.md

 If the rules instruct you to **step up** a usage die, you increase the die by one step.
 For example, a d8 would get swapped out with a d10.
 If the rules instruct you to **step down** a usage die, you lower the die by one step.
 For example, a d8 would get swapped with a d6.
 There are a variety of ways and reasons usage dice are stepped up and down.
 A d12 can't be stepped up and a d20 can't be stepped down.

-## Rolling Usage Dice
+## Usage Test

 Usage dice might be rolled for a variety of reasons.
 If the result of rolling a usage die is a **1-3**, the die is **stepped down** in addition to any other potential effects.
 The more usage dice are used, the more they're used up!
-A 1, 2, or 3 result means the thing was **used**, and can occasionally trigger an additional effect.
+A 1, 2, or 3 result means the thing was **used**, and can occasionally trigger an additional effect besides stepping the die type down.

+This process of rolling a usage die, checking the result, and then determining if it should be stepped down is called a **usage test**.
+Sometimes the only thing that matters is if the die is stepped down or not.

-## Broken Usage Dice
+## Usage Save

-If players are forced to rely on a d20 usage die, the result is almost never good!
-Each type of usage die has set of general test results that is used for this purpose.
-Rolling a d20 usage die is referred to as **testing the usage die**.
-The gamemaster rolls the usage die to determine what happens!
+If players are forced to roll a d20 usage die, the result is almost never good!
+Each type of usage die has a set of general test results that is used for this purpose.
+Rolling a d20 usage die is referred to as **making a usage save**.
+The spotlight player rolls the usage die to determine what happens!

 ### Blather